On finite groups whose coprime graph is a divisor graph: Groups with

 where $\pi(a)=\{p\}$, $\pi(b)=\{q\}$ and $\pi(c)=\{p,q\}$.
 It follows that $\mathcal{O}_G$ is isomorphic to $K_2$ or $K_1\cup K_2$.
 By Lemmas~\ref{complete} and \ref{bingtu}, we have that $\mathcal{O}_G$ is a divisor graph.
 We then derive from Theorem~\ref{cp-div} that $\Gamma(G)$ is a divisor graph, as desired. $ $

-Note that for a nilpotent group $G$, if $\pi(G)=\{p,q,r\}$ for pairwise distinct three primes $p,q,r$, then $G$ must have an element of order $pqr$.
+Clearly, for a nilpotent group $G$, if $\pi(G)=\{p,q,r\}$, then $G$ must have an element of order $pqr$.
 Now combining Corollary~\ref{3-n-pr} and Theorem~\ref{2-p-ds}, we have the following result, which classifies the nilpotent groups whose coprime graph is a divisor graph.

 \begin{cor} Given a nilpotent group $G$, $\Gamma(G)$ is a divisor graph if and only if $G$ is isomorphic to either a $p$-group or $P\times Q$, where $P$ and $Q$ are respectively a $p$-group and a $q$-group for distinct primes $p,q$. \end{cor}